theGusPassos/hero-register/README.md

 2. run the .jar file with java -jar {file_path}

 ## Available endpoints

-- ensure the api is running
+- to ensure the api is running
 `curl -G localhost:8080`

-- create a new hero with `curl -H "Content-Type: application/json" -X POST localhost:8080/hero/ -d "{\"Name\":\"hero's name\"}"`
+- create a new hero with:
+`curl -H "Content-Type: application/json" -X POST localhost:8080/hero/ -d "{\"Name\":\"hero's name\"}"`

-- query the created hero with `curl -G localhost:8080/hero/{hero_id}`
+- query the created hero using the returned id:
+`curl -G localhost:8080/hero/{hero_id}`

-- get all created heroes with `curl -G localhost:8080/heroes/`
+- get all heroes:
+ `curl -G localhost:8080/heroes/`

 ## Contributing